 Overview

-Their names may call to mind grade-school studies of the periodic table – copper, nickel, lithium, manganese, cobalt – but these and other minerals are fast-becoming hot commodities amid the global clean energy transition.
+Their names may call to mind grade-school studies of the periodic table – copper, nickel, lithium, manganese, cobalt – but these and other minerals have become hot commodities amid the ongoing global clean energy transition.

 Some are key components of the batteries needed for electric vehicles (EVs) and energy storage.
 Others are critical in developing permanent magnets for wind turbines, solar panels, and EV motors.
-Still others fuel the electricity and technologies that will transform our grid infrastructure.
+Still others fuel electrification across sectors and represent key components of the technologies that will transform our electric grids and infrastructure.

-The solution lies in new mining projects.
+The solution lies in new mining projects and, potentially, recycling of existing mineral resources such as EV batteries.
 The mining industry long ago moved away from rampant exploitation and dirty, unsafe operations, but mining projects still attract scrutiny and opposition.
-A focus on sustainability, equity, and obtaining a “social license to mine” have taken their place alongside new regulations and subsidies from numerous countries looking to secure their piece of the pie.
+A focus on sustainability and obtaining a “social license to mine” have taken their place alongside new regulations and subsidies from numerous countries looking to secure their piece of the critical minerals pie.
 While these are positive developments, new rules can also cause delays and add costs.

-To meet burgeoning demand for these minerals – and accelerate the clean energy transition – policymakers, investors, and corporations will have to strike the right balance, finding ways to streamline the process while still upholding responsible mining practices.
-In what follows, we’ll provide an overview of some key challenges and best practices to help them do just that.
+To meet intense and burgeoning demand for critical minerals, policymakers, investors, and corporations will have to strike the right balance, finding ways to streamline the extraction and refining process while still upholding responsible mining practices.
+Recycling may also play an increasing role in the critical minerals landscape.
+The following summary provides an overview of some key challenges and best practices to continue to meet high demand for critical minerals while balancing competing priorities.

 An increasingly complex geopolitical arena

-Regions that supply minerals (e.g., Africa, South America) come with their own geopolitics and resource nationalism, as well as varying levels of sophistication and regulation.
-For instance, Chile’s plan for a state-led public-private model has concerned investors; Mexico nationalized its lithium deposits last year; and Bolivia has historically maintained control over its largely untapped resources (though, at least in the latter’s case, this might be changing, as the country attempts to add government mining organizations and legal/political structures to attract investment).
-For its part, Argentina, which has long collaborated with foreign mining interests, could triple its lithium production by 2024-2025.
+Regions that supply minerals (e.g., Africa, South America) also come with their own geopolitics and resource nationalism, as well as varying levels of sophistication and regulation.
+For instance, Chile’s plan for a state-led public-private model has concerned investors, and in 2024, the state-owned National Copper Company (CODELCO) and SQM formed a “common partnership” in which CODELCO will hold a 50% plus one share stake, giving it control.
+Mexico nationalized its lithium deposits in 2023, and Bolivia has historically maintained control over its largely untapped resources while still seeking partnerships, including a recent $1 billion contract between Bolivia’s government and China’s CBC Investments to build two lithium carbonate plants.
+For its part, Argentina, which has long collaborated with foreign mining interests, continued to increase its lithium production in 2024, and expects continued increase in 2025..

 Heightened pressure to meet environmental, social, and governance (ESG) criteria and obtain the social license to mine